CCH0124/networking/computer network/chapter01-Problems-Questions.md

     - 抵達目的地
 - Suppose $s=2.5 \times 108$,$L=120$ bits , and $R=56$ kbps Find the distance $m$ so that $d_{prop}$ equals $d_{trans}$ .
     - $d_{prop}$ = $d_{trans}$ ---> m/s = L/R
-    - $m=\frac{L}{R}s = \frac{120}{56 \times 10^3}(2.5 \times 10^8) = 536 km$
+    - $m=\frac{L}{R}/s = \frac{120}{56 \times 10^3}(2.5 \times 10^8) = 536 km$

-##### In this problem, we consider sending real-time voice from Host A to Host B over a packetswitched network (VoIP).
+##### 7. In this problem, we consider sending real-time voice from Host A to Host B over a packetswitched network (VoIP).
 Host A converts analog voice to a digital 64 kbps bit stream on the fly.
 Host A then groups the bits into 56-byte packets.
 There is one link between Hosts A and B; its transmission rate is 2 Mbps and its propagation delay is 10 msec.
 As soon as Host A gathers a packet, it sends it to Host B. As soon as Host B receives an entire packet, it converts the packet's bits to an analog signal.
 How much time elapses from the time a bit is created (from the original analog signal at Host A) until the bit is decoded (as part of the analog signal at Host B)?
 Host A 產生 56 byte 封包所需時間 $\frac{56 \times 8}{64 \times 10^3} = 0.007 sec$
-傳輸延遲 = $L/R$ = $\frac{56 \times 8}{2 \times 10^6} = 0.000224 sec$，L 為封包大小
+傳輸延遲 = $L/R$ = $\frac{56 \times 8}{2 \times 10^6} = 0.000224 sec$，$L$ 為封包大小

 總花費時間 = 產生封包時間 + 傳輸時間 + 傳播延遲 = $0.007+0.000224+0.01 = 0.017224 sec$

-#####  Suppose users share a 3 Mbps link.
+##### 8. Suppose users share a 3 Mbps link.
 Also suppose each user requires 150 kbps when transmitting, but each user transmits only 10 percent of the time.
 (See the discussion of packet switching versus circuit switching in Section 1.3 .)
 - a.
 When circuit switching is used, how many users can be supported?
     - $\frac{3*10^3 kbps}{150 kbps} = 20$
 - b.
 For the remainder of this problem, suppose packet switching is used.
 Find the probability that a given user is transmitting.